fox-archives/baeuda/README.md

 * Click on a particular statistic to show how the statistic has changed over time (larger graph, and can modify graph parameters)

 ## Other Information
 This will be a desktop application build using Electron.
-I have a half a year of Java programming experience and zero experience with CSS/JS, so let me know if something about this repository is wrong/irregular and needs to be fixed.
-Thanks!